Store Sommarøya

 Aerial imagery of the island of Sommarøy.

 Store Sommarøya or Sommarøya is an island in Tromsø Municipality in Troms county, Norway.

+Location

 The 0.9 km2 island is located about 36 km west of the city of Tromsø and is a popular tourist destination due to its white sand beaches and scenery.
 The island is connected to the large neighboring island of Kvaløya by the Sommarøy Bridge and it is connected to the small island of Hillesøya by the Hillesøy Bridge.
 The fishing village of Sommarøy covers Store Sommarøya and part of Hillesøya.

 Climate

 Despite its extreme latitude, more than 300 km north of the Arctic Circle, Sommarøya experiences an ocean-moderated subarctic climate (Cfc) with no month averaging below -2 C and a mean annual temperature of almost 4 C.